data-engineering-community/data-engineering-wiki/Tools/Apache Hadoop.md

 # How does Hadoop work?

-Apache Hadoop is settled upon a **Master-Slave** system.
-A Master node, also known as *NameNode* in HDFS, will be the responsible of setting tasks and send information to Slave nodes through the information nodes, known as *DataNodes*.
+Apache Hadoop is settled upon a **Leader-Follower** system.
+A Leader node, also known as *NameNode* in HDFS, will be responsible for creating tasks and sending information to Follower nodes through the information nodes, known as *DataNodes*.

 Once the *namenode* and the *datanodes* are configured, the Master will set a **job-tracker**.
 This job-tracker will have control over the tasks using **task-trackers** on the Slave nodes.
 This is done to prevent Slaves trying to complete every task, that is, job-trackers **indicate exactly** which tasks must be done on each Slave node as well as which information does every Slave node need to fetch from the datanodes.